josemgdt/rust-lang-book-es/src/ch04-03-slices.md

 {{#include ../listings/ch04-understanding-ownership/no-listing-19-slice-error/output.txt}}
 ```

-Recall from the borrowing rules that if we have an immutable reference to
-something, we cannot also take a mutable reference.
-Because `clear` needs to
-truncate the `String`, it needs to get a mutable reference.
-Rust disallows
-this, and compilation fails.
-Not only has Rust made our API easier to use, but
-it has also eliminated an entire class of errors at compile time!
 Recuerde de las reglas de préstamos que si tenemos una referencia inmutable a
 algo, no podemos tomar también una referencia mutable.
 Ya que `clear` necesita
 truncar el `String`, necesita obtener una referencia mutable.
 Rust no permite